Courses

 Course Description

 Conflict Dispute Resolution is a dynamic, hands-on workshop designed to help municipal professionals turn disagreement into opportunity.
-Through engaging group exercises, case studies, and self-assessment tools, participants will explore the psychology of conflict, negotiation styles, and techniques for reaching win/win outcomes.
+Through engaging group exercises, case studies, and self-assessment tools, participants will explore the psychology of conflict, negotiation styles, and techniques for reaching win-win outcomes.

 Whether you’re dealing with tough contractors or navigating internal politics, this course provides the tools to communicate persuasively, resolve disputes constructively, and foster long-term partnerships.
 If you’re ready to lead with confidence and diplomacy, this course will elevate your negotiation game.